Environment Setup

 This tool accepts an optional directory path as the first argument, or, if none is provided, attempts to build the current working directory.
 As such, either of the following will work:

-kit build my_chat_app
+kit build my-chat-app

 or

-cd my_chat_app
+cd my-chat-app

 kit build